thejcannon/OhTheMethodsYouCanMake/Slides.md

 To know most of them, including the ones this talk doesn't entail, read docs.python.org/3/reference/datamodel.html
-(or just ask Google for the URL) most of the magics, that page does entail
+(or just ask Google for the URL) since, most of the magics, that page does detail

 Now, since your mountain is waiting, and as you go on your way, remember the things I rememembered to you today,